MattColu/mattcolu.github.io/projects/Radray.markdown

 Depending on the bounding-box-volume/actual-volume ratio of the components, this can produce a sparse array (i.e. an array for which most of its elements are empty), which is highly inefficient, considering that memory transfers between system RAM and GPU RAM (and vice versa) are one of the most common and impactful bottlenecks in parallel computations.

-{% include figure.html src="/img/radray/bounding_box.png" w="50%" alt="A sub-optimal component shape" caption="A sub-optimal component: its volume is a fraction of its bounding box's volume"%}
+{% include figure.html src="/media/radray/bounding_box.png" w="50%" alt="A sub-optimal component shape" caption="A sub-optimal component: its volume is a fraction of its bounding box's volume"%}

 We solved this issue by adding an extra one-time pre-computation step, which reduces all complex shapes to simple boxes, guaranteeing that all the points are valid and thus yielding the smallest possible array.

-{% include figure.html src="/img/radray/decomposition.png" w="75%" alt="Polygon decomposition algorithm" caption="An example of the polygon decomposition algorithm"%}
+{% include figure.html src="/media/radray/decomposition.png" w="75%" alt="Polygon decomposition algorithm" caption="An example of the polygon decomposition algorithm"%}

 ### Almost-parallel computation

 Nearing the end of our project, we had all reached the consensus on the fact that *more parallel ⇒ more speed*, and while it is a valid rule of thumb, it's always important to weigh pros and cons of each approach.

-We compared two slightly different approaches: one in which points are evaluated at every position and every time in parallel, and one that only employs one thread per point and iterates sequentially through all the timesteps.
+We compared two slightly different implementations: one in which points are evaluated in parallel for every position, but sequentially through time, and another in which all points at all timesteps are evaluated in parallel.

-While obviously the first approach is faster by itself (if thread count is not an issue), we were limited by the fact that we ultimately needed the total accumulated energy of each point, which would necessitate an extra (sequential) sum over all the timesteps.
-So the time gained by doing everything in parallel was more than compensated by the sum that needed to be performed on the host (since each thread only knows its own value) and the larger memory transfer that it required.
+While the second approach is faster by itself (if thread count is not a constraint), we were limited by the fact that we ultimately needed the total accumulated energy of each point, which necessitates an extra (sequential) sum over all the timesteps.
+Thus the time gained by doing everything in parallel was more than compensated by the sum that needed to be performed on the host and the larger memory transfer that it required.

+{% include gif-like.html src="/media/radray/parallel.mp4" caption="Despite parallel threads still having to be dispatched by and retrieved from the CPU, overall computation is much faster than the sequential implementation" %}

 ### Visualization